 Cut two pounds of yams into chunky bites.
 I do not peel the yam, only wash well.
 Blend together ½ cup orange juice, ¼ cup honey and ¼ cup brown sugar.
 Pour over potatoes and stir.
 Drop about 6 tablespoons of butter on top.
 Slow cook in a crock pot for at least 6 hours.
 If you do not have a slow cooker, these yams can be baked in the oven in a covered pot at a low, slow heat of 300◦.
 Add extra liquid.

 The pork is cooked separately, after marinating in soy sauce, garlic, ginger and pepper for at least 24 hours.
 Bake the pork on parchment paper turning once until done.
 Pork can be bone in or not.
-The bone may be frozen and saved for part of a soup stock.
+After the meal, the bone may be saved for part of a soup stock.

 Rice, Near East has a nice, inexpensive rice pilaf mix which can be enhanced with celery, slivered almonds, etc…